ThomasRochefortB/torch-gato/datasets/control_env/ALE_Atari/README.md

 ### IMPALA
 Impala is implemented in RLLib but I need to recreate the network architecture used in the paper.
 Someone tried to implement it here: https://github.com/jlsvane/RLLIB-Impala.
 I need to create a module subclass of TorchModelV2 as in (https://docs.ray.io/en/latest/rllib/rllib-models.html#customizing-preprocessors-and-models)

+IMPALA Model architecture:
+The IMPALA paper used two architectures: (Small and Large) Input is an RGB 96 x 72 image normalized by dividing pixel values by 255

+Small:
+-> A Conv2D layer of 16 8x8 kernels with stride = 4
+-> A ReLU activation layer
+-> A Conv2D layer of 32 8x8 kernels with stride =2
+-> A Fully-connected layer of 256 units
+-> A ReLU activation layer
+-> The output of the last layer was concatenated with r_t-1, a_t-1 in a 256 units LSTM layer as well as with the output of a 64 units LSTM layer of a text embedding

+Large:
+-> Three blocks of :
+    -> Conv2D layer of 16 3x3 kernels with stride=1
+    -> A MaxPool layer with 3x3 kernels and stride=2
+    -> 2 Residual block
+-> A ReLU activation layer
+-> A Fully-connected layer of 256 units
+-> A ReLU activation layer
+-> The output of the last layer was concatenated with r_t-1, a_t-1 in a 256 units LSTM layer as well as with the output of a 64 units LSTM layer of a text embedding

+The residual block consists of:
+->Relu activation layer
+        -> A conv2D layer of 32 3x3 stride=1
+        -> A ReLu activation layer
+        -> A Conv2D layer of 32 3x3 stride=
+        -> The output of the last Conv2D of the resblock is added to the input of the block

 ---
 ### SOTA